daniel-rusnac/unity-view-management-package/README.md

 The view are shown and hidden when the corresponding channels send an event.
 The *ViewManager* itslef has a *Back Channel*, which will go back in the view stack as long as the *Depth* of the previous *View* is lower that the current one.

+You can add components to a game object by pressing *Add Component/View Management*.

 ### Animations and Callbacks

 - To add animations to you views, inherit from *ViewAnimation* or make use of the simple default animation component *CascadeViewAnimation*.
 You can also inport the animation samples that use DoTween to animate the elements.